 How Great Moves can reduce your risk of falls:

-- Perform a thorough examination to identify any musculoskeletal risk factors
+- Conduct a thorough examination to identify any musculoskeletal risk factors.

-- Develop a personalized plan that addresses all risk factors identified during examination
+- Develop a personalized plan to address all risk factors identified during examination.

 - Urinary incontinence